Date: February 13, 1993

 C. The documents and other information furnished to the Department will be transmitted by the Department's Division of Labor-Management Relations to the Office of the Solicitor so that legal implications, or potential legal implications, may be addressed.

 For more information on this policy, contact the Division of Human Capital.
-For additional information regarding this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For additional information regarding this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.